Mvellimana/ME396P-Final-Project/README.md

 ### Recreating and Playing Your Music from Your Computer or MIDI Instrument
 #### MIDI Communication

-## Music Player GUI
+## How to Use: Music Player GUI
-The goal is to create a GUI that can control the audio input and output (with play, pause , resume buttons) and to display an animated sheet music that highlights the notes that are currently played.
+Our goal was to create a GUI that can control the audio input and output (with play, pause , resume buttons) and to display animated sheet music that highlights the notes while they are played.

 ### Music Play GUI Functionalities
 ![GUI Image](Images/GUI.png)